harishmuh/bioinformatics_biopython_projects/in_silico_analysis_fish_species_BatanghariRiver_Indonesia/README.md

 * To determine the evolutionary relationships among fish species from various habitats in the Batanghari River basin.

 ### **Dataset Source**
 * Scientific Basis: Nurdawati, S. (2007).
-Keanekaragaman dan Distribusi Benih Ikan di Beberapa Tipe Habitat Sungai Batanghari, Jambi.
-J. Lit.
-Perikan.
-Ind.
-Vol.13.
+[Study on biodiversity and distribution of fish fry in some type of habitats of Batanghari
+River basin, Jambi (Abstract)](https://www.e-jurnal.com/2018/01/keanekaragaman-dan-distribusi-benih.html#more), [Article](https://github.com/harishmuh/bioinformatics_biopython_projects/blob/main/in_silico_analysis_fish_species_BatanghariRiver_Indonesia/data_and_assets/nurdawati%20-%202007.pdf)
 * Genetic Data: DNA sequences for the selected fish species will be obtained from the NCBI GenBank database.

 ## **Data Collection**